 In November 2000, NACDL passed a Resolution of the Board of Directors of the National Association of Criminal Defense Lawyers Calling for an End to the War on Drugs.

-As of March 2022, thirty-one states and Washington D.C. have decriminalized simple possession of marijuana.
-Thirty-seven states and Washington, D.C. have legalized medical marijuana, and eighteen states and Washington, D.C. have legalized recreational marijuana for adults.
-For more information on existing state laws on marijuana, click here.
+As of October 2023, thirty-one states and Washington D.C. have decriminalized simple possession of marijuana.
+Thirty-eight states and Washington, D.C. have legalized medical marijuana, and twenty-two states and Washington, D.C. have legalized recreational marijuana for adults.
+Find more information on existing state cannabis laws.

 Consider joining NACDL’s State Criminal Justice Network (SCJN) to exchange information, share resources, and develop strategies for promoting a justice system that prioritizes health and safety over criminalization.